IBM/Introduction-to-IEAM/README.md

   make publish-service
   ```

-- Instead of publishing the policy from the `hzn` command line interface using and `make publish-policy`, in this exercise, open the IEAM web console browser page again from the bookmark bar.
+- Instead of publishing the policy from the `hzn` command line interface using `make publish-policy`, in this exercise, open the IEAM web console browser page again from the bookmark bar.

   - Select the **Services** tab.
 If you sort the services in table format, you will see the **cpu-mqtt-example-\<yourname\>** service that was just published from the **hzn** CLI.
     ![IEAM Published Service](screenshots/VM-IEAM-Services-published.png)